Sitamarhi Cave

 Sitamarhi Cave is an Indian artificial cave, and an important example of Indian rock-cut architecture.
-The cave is located 20 km south-west from Rajgir, 10 km south-west of Hisua, and dated to the Maurya empire.
+Located 20 km southwest of Rajgir and 10 km southwest of Hisua, it dates from the Maurya Empire.
 It was hewn in a huge hemispherical rock of granite.

-The cave has the structure and "Mauryan polish" qualities of the Barabar caves, but without any inscription.
+The cave has the structure and Mauryan polish qualities of the Barabar caves, but without any inscriptions.
 It is smaller than the Barabar caves, measuring only 4.91x3.43m, with a ceiling height of 2.01m.
-The entrance is also trapezoidal, as for the Barabar caves.
+The entrance is also trapezoidal, like the Barabar caves.

 According to a later Hindu legend, the cave was built by the legendary builder Vishvakarman.
-This is also the cave is which Sita took refuge from Mara, hence the name of the cave.
+It is also the cave in which Sita took refuge from Mara, hence the cave's name.

-The cave is sometimes considered as part of the "Rajgir group", together with Son Bhandar Caves.
+The cave is sometimes considered part of the "Rajgir group", together with Son Bhandar Caves.